ndleah/bitcoin-prices-analysis/README.md

 4. How many high volume weeks are there broken down by year for the weeks with 5-7 days above the 7 day volume average excluding 2021?

 #### **Average Volumes**
-This section contain solution for Question 1 and 2
+> This section contains solution for Question 1 and 2
 ```sql
 WITH window_calculations AS (
 SELECT